 As discussed in additional detail below in the section of this chapter that addresses special needs populations, homelessness disproportionately impacts persons with disabilities and much of the non-White population in Davis, which is similar to trends throughout Yolo County.
 As shown in Table 57 below, adults with physical illnesses or disabilities comprised 17 percent of the homeless population in Davis and 22 percent of the homeless population countywide, a significantly higher proportion than in the overall (housed and unhoused) population in the City and County.
-In Davis, the Black and African American, American Indian and Alaska Native, Hawaiian and Pacific Islander, and Hispanic and Latino population of two or more races.
-Yolo County shows similar trends in homelessness by race and ethnicity, with the exception that the Hispanic and Latino population of two or more races are not necessarily disproportionately impacted in the County overall.
+In Davis, the Black and African American, American Indian and Alaska Native, Hawaiian and Pacific Islander, and Hispanic and Latino populations in Davis are also disproportionately impacted by homelessness, as is the population of two or more races.
+Yolo County shows similar trends in homelessness by race and ethnicity, with the exception that the Hispanic and Latino population and the population of two or more races are not necessarily disproportionately impacted in the County overall.